redbadger/awesome-badger/stuartharris/build-scripts/README.md

 ## TLDR

 Build scripts need more flexibility than most declarative build configurations allow for, and, whilst I would always opt for declarative over imperative, I think the flexibility and widespread use of JavaScript gives us superpowers when building software.
-Especially when we hash out inputs, so that we don't repeat unnecessary work.
+Especially when we hash our inputs, so that we don't repeat unnecessary work.
 Coupled with git-based change detection and dependency graphing in our CI pipelines, we have everything we need for simple, easy-to-grok, repeatable builds.

 All the code examples can be found in [this repo][graphql_provider], which is a GraphQL provider for [wasmCloud][wasmcloud] that exposes a postgres database as a GraphQL API.